open-xml-templating/docxtemplater/docs/source/generate.rst

 .. note::

-    The options parameter will be explained later on.
+    The options parameter are explained in :ref:`configuration`

 .. code-block:: javascript